 The main manufacturers that operate in Brazil are: Age do Brasil; Colepe; Fareva; Lange Cosmetics; Lipson and Universal Chemistry.

 Age of Brazil will inaugurate its third plant until May.
 With it the company’s production capacity, will be expanded to 10 million pieces per month.
-“Our goal is to double that volume in a year,” says Roberta Tomasini, director of content and structure of the company, which produces cosmetics, toiletries, makeup and perfumery for national and international brands.
+“Our goal is to double that volume in a year,” says Guilherme Jacob, director president of the company, which produces cosmetics, toiletries, makeup and perfumery for national and international brands.
 “We have certifications of a global standard in quality and social and environmental respect, in addition to great flexibility in production, logistics, fiscal and foreign trade,” she points out.

 She says that 100% of the company’s products are developed by its customers and specifies its services: production engineering, input procurement, manufacturing steps and quality control, which strictly follow the current legislation and the requirements demanded by customers.